What is EMDR therapy?

 Who can benefit from EMDR therapy?

-EMDR therapy helps adolescents and adults of all ages.
+EMDR therapy helps people of all ages.
 Therapists use EMDR therapy to address a wide range of challenges:

 • Anxiety, panic attacks, and phobias